bmacnaughton/gulp-markers/README.md

 ##### re

-The re argument is a RegExp object or a string that will be used to create a RegExp object.
+The re argument is a `RegExp` object or a string that will be used to create a `RegExp` object.
 This regex is used to find markers in files.
-Groups defined in the regex will be passed to the replace function.
-If the argument is a RegExp object only the `source` property is used.
+Groups defined in the regex will be passed to the `replace` function.
+If the argument is a `RegExp` object only the `source` property is used.

 ##### replace

 The replace argument is either a string or a function.
-A string will be used directly in a String.replace() function call.
-A function will be wrapped so the first argument is a context object, followed by the regular String.replace() function arguments.
+A string will be used directly in a `String.replace()` function call.
+A function will be wrapped so the first argument is a context object, followed by the regular `String.replace()` function [arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace).

-The context object contains a tag property - the value is the tag being executed, a data property - the data object specified in the opts property or {} if none, and a file property - the vinyl file properties cwd, base, and path.
+The context object contains:
+- a tag property - the value is the tag being executed
+- a data property - the data object specified in the opts property or {} if none
+- a file property - the vinyl file properties cwd, base, and path.

 The context can be used as the replace function chooses.

 ##### opts